 You can get involved locally by working with community-based institutions that have created Complete Count Committees (CCC).
 These committees serve as "census ambassadors" and work to implement locally based outreach campaigns to raise awareness and increase participation rates.
-Visit https://www.census.gov to learn more about your local CCC.
+Call the New York Regional Census Bureau Office at 212-584-3400 or 800-991-2520, or email New.York.Regional.Office@census.gov to learn more about your local CCC.